SDCopy-App/SDCopyManual/README.md

 1. (Optional) Run command to set the app start with booting: ```sudo systemctl enable SDCopy.service```
 1. Run command to start the app: ```sudo systemctl start SDCopy.service```

-(For Ubuntu) If you want to apply netplan from boot partition, like PiOS, while booting:
+(For Ubuntu) If you need the function to apply netplan from boot partition, like PiOS, while booting:

 1. Copy ```NetplanCopy.sh``` to ```/etc/```.
 1. Run command ```sudo chmod +x /etc/NetplanCopy.sh```.